Donald Trump Jr.: Hunting

 Trump Jr. is an enthusiastic hunter.
 Controversy erupted in 2012 when the pictures he had taken of his hunting trophies in 2010 were published, including by Mia Farrow, who reposted them in 2015 and 2019.
-Trump Jr. responded by saying "I'm not going to run and hide because the peta [sic] crazies don't like me."
+Trump Jr. responded by saying "I'm not going to run and hide because the peta [sic] crazies don't like me".
 In one photo, Trump Jr. has his arms around a dead leopard; in another, he is holding a knife in one hand and a bloody elephant tail in the other.
 Although the hunt was legal, anti-hunting activists criticized him.
-At least one sponsor dropped his father's TV show The Celebrity Apprentice.
+At least one sponsor dropped his father's television show The Celebrity Apprentice.
 On Earth Day in 2017, Trump Jr. legally hunted prairie dogs in Montana with GOP Congressional candidate Greg Gianforte.
-Controversy over Trump Jr.'s big game hunting exploits surfaced again in November 2017, following the Trump administration's decision to allow "importing elephant heads, feet and other body parts severed as trophies after the animals are shot for sport in Zimbabwe."
-Within hours, President Trump reversed the decision to allow elephant trophies imported from Zambia and Zimbabwe, pending further review.
-By March 2018 President Trump quietly lifted the ban again, allowing elephant trophies to be imported.

 ProPublica revealed on December 11, 2019, that the government of Mongolia retroactively granted Trump Jr. a hunting permit for the endangered Argali mountain sheep.
-The sheep hunt and travel to Ulaanbaatar for a private meeting with Mongolian president Khaltmaagiin Battulga cost US taxpayers $76,859.36 for United States Secret Service protection, according to two Freedom of Information Act requests by the Citizens for Responsibility and Ethics in Washington (CREW).
-Humane Society International wildlife vice president Teresa Telecky said, "For trophy hunters to travel to Mongolia to kill a beautiful and endangered ram is an absolute outrage."
+The sheep hunt and travel to Ulaanbaatar for a private meeting with Mongolian president Khaltmaagiin Battulga cost U.S. taxpayers $76,859.36 for United States Secret Service protection, according to two Freedom of Information Act requests by the Citizens for Responsibility and Ethics in Washington (CREW).
+Humane Society International wildlife vice president Teresa Telecky said, "For trophy hunters to travel to Mongolia to kill a beautiful and endangered ram is an absolute outrage".

-In February 2020 Trump agreed to go on a hunting trip in Alaska with the winner of a fundraising auction for the Safari Club International.
+In February 2020, Trump Jr. agreed to go on a hunting trip in Alaska with the winner of a fundraising auction for Safari Club International.
+He also regularly visits Yukon Territory, Canada, for hunting.

-Health

-On November 20, 2020, Trump Jr. tested positive for COVID-19.
-After testing positive, Trump Jr. went into isolation.